-The unveiling ceremony for the memorial plaque to Alice Stopford Green (1847-1929), which has been commissioned by the Meath Archaeological and Historical Society, will take place in Kells on Saturday, 7 December, at 11.30 am.
+The unveiling ceremony for the memorial plaque to Alice Stopford Green (1847-1929), which has been commissioned by the Meath Archaeological and Historical Society, took place in Kells on Saturday, 7 December.

-We will then move indoors and there will be a presentation on Alice Stopford Green by the noted historian, Dr Angus Mitchell, UL, who has written extensively on her life and her circle of friends and colleagues (most recently in the journal of the Meath Archaeological and Historical Society, Riocht na Midhe, 2019 edition).
-He will be introduced by Dr Christopher McCormack, a local historian from Kells, who was one of the prime movers in the project for erection of the plaque.
-After the presentation, refreshments will be served in the Centre.
+There was a presentation on Alice Stopford Green by the noted historian, Dr Angus Mitchell, UL, who has written extensively on her life and her circle of friends and colleagues (most recently in the journal of the Meath Archaeological and Historical Society, Riocht na Midhe, 2019 edition).
+He was introduced by Dr Christopher McCormack, a local historian from Kells, who was one of the prime movers in the project for erection of the plaque.

 Sandra Lefroy, who is Alice’s great great niece also spoke: